Soil is everywhere and managing it is a vital part of our everyday existence.

 HOW SHOULD AN EFFECTIVE RENTAL MAT PERFORM?

-- Store soil and water for removal at a convenient time.
+2. Store soil and water for removal at a convenient time.
 Storing means that a high performance mat retains soil in a place where it can be removed effectively and safely with minimum impact on the building.
-An effective rental mat stores the soil and water until it is removed during the professional laundering process at the Textile Rental Company.
+An effective rental mat stores the soil and water until it is removed during the professional laundering process.
 A building with minimized contaminants reduces the amount of cleaning chemicals required.
-This reduces airborne contaminants and volatile organic contaminants from cleaning chemicals, thereby improving a building’s Indoor Air Quality.
+This reduces airborne contaminants and volatile organic contaminants from cleaning chemicals, thereby improving a building’s indoor air quality.

-- Provide a safe surface for traffic.
-Effective rental mats utilize a slip resistant nitrile rubber backing, which provides traction for the mat on the floor.
+4. Provide a safe surface for traffic.
+Effective rental mats utilize a slip-resistant nitrile rubber backing, which provides traction for the mat on the floor.
 These mats are designed to reduce the incidences of slip/fall accidents on unprotected floor services.

 Features of our carpeted mats:

-- The High Twist, Heat Set Nylon Yarn brushes soil and dirt from the soles of shoes.
+1. The high-twist, heat-set nylon yarn brushes soil and dirt from the soles of shoes.
 This allows the dirt to filter to the base of the carpet to prevent track off.

-- Safety is provided by the slip resistant nitrile rubber backing, thereby protecting against slip/fall accidents.
+2. Safety is provided by the slip-resistant nitrile rubber backing, thereby protecting against slip/fall accidents.

-- With a variety of product types and an extensive array of sizes and colors, Our mats are an integral part of a Green Building entrance.
+3. With a variety of product types and an extensive array of sizes and colors, our mats are an integral part of a Green Building entrance.